foxbits/ytm-to-statsfm/README.md

-This repo contains a set of python scripts that allow you to convert the YouTube Music listening history format (songs only) into Spotify listening history format (with some details using default values), making it importable into [stats.fm](http://stats.fm) and other applications that use this format.
+This repo contains a set of python scripts that allow you to **convert** the **YouTube Music listening history** format (songs only) into **Spotify listening history** format (with some details using default values), making it importable into [stats.fm](http://stats.fm) and other applications that use this format.
 At the end of this page there is an example for the same song in the two different formats.

 It is based on a multi-step process:
 1. data sanitization (automatic)
 2. data conversion to the Spotify listening history format (automatic)
 3. data enrichment using the official Spotify Search API (to find to actual spotify track ids, which are mandatory) (automatic)
 4. matched track score analysis in case of multiple track matches in a single search (semi-automatic)
-     - nobody wants to import in their listening history unwanted tracks, and since YTM provides only artist & track name, the match with Spotify is, most of the times, non-deterministic (you might have encountered this with playlist converters)
+     - nobody wants to import in their listening history unwanted tracks, and since YTM provides only artist & track name, the match with Spotify is non-deterministic (you might have encountered this with playlist converters)
      - if track API search result (from Spotify) is exact OR if artist & track name text fuzzy match score is higher than a defined threshold => the track considered a match (automatic)
      - otherwise, a report is generated which requires manual review to select the right track from a list of returned results (manual)
      - in this case, the process is able to import a manually reviewed file and then process it normally (automatic)

 Each step of the process is available as a standalone script, in order to allow you to run / re-do each step manually (see [2.
-Processing the History](#2-processing-the-history)), or as part of an automated all-in-one end-to-end script.
+Processing the History (Individual Scripts)](#2-processing-the-history-individual-scripts)), or as part of an automated all-in-one end-to-end script (see [3.
+Processing the History (All In One)](#3-processing-the-history-all-in-one)).

 - [1.
 Pre-requisites](#1-pre-requisites)
   - [1.1.
 Exporting your YouTube Music Data](#11-exporting-your-youtube-music-data)